 There are several ways to operate a business in the Netherlands.
-A distinction can be made between entities with legal personality (corporate entities) and entities without legal personality (noncorporate entities).
+A distinction can be made between entities with legal personality (corporate entities) and entities without legal personality (non-corporate entities).
 Below we discuss the principal forms used by foreign investors and companies expanding their businesses to the Netherlands.

-Corporate entities The bv and nv
+Corporate entities The by and ny